hapax/hapax.github.io/assets/imaginary-time.md

 Another example is the *Helmholtz free energy* $F = -k_B T \ln Z[\beta]$, which is minimised in equilibrium.
-Put a different way, free energy tells us how to how density of states balances exponential suppression of high energy states.
+Free energy tells us at which point the density of states balances exponential suppression of high energy states.

 ## Quantum statistical mechanics